a-nikolaev/a-nikolaev.github.io/cs136/index.markdown

 ## Assignments
 Posted on Blackboard.
 You submit your solutions through Blackboard as well.

-Most of the labs are supposed to be finished by the end of the class.
+All labs should be finished and submitted by the end of the class.
-However it was decided to extend all lab submission deadlines by one week.
-More precisely, your solution is due exactly one week after the lab began.
+The instructor can extend the submission deadline by up to 24 hours if they find it necessary.

 ### Your grades for CS-135 and CS-136
-All CS-135 assignments (programming homeworks and tests) contribute to your CS-135 grade.
+All CS-135 assignments (programming projects and tests) contribute to your CS-135 grade.
 Whereas all labs contribute only to your CS-136 grade.
 Both classes follow the same grading criteria.

 For more detailed information, see you CS-135 syllabus.